 Q. Who owns the track?

 A. The Hulman-George family of Indianapolis and its parent company, Hulman & Company, headquartered in Terre Haute, Ind.

-A. Jeffrey G. Belskus became President and Chief Executive Officer of the Indianapolis Motor Speedway Corporation in July 2009 after serving in a variety of finance-related roles for the company since 1987.
+A. J. Douglas Boles became president of the Indianapolis Motor Speedway Corporation in July 2013 after serving in a variety of communications-related roles for the company since 2010.